lewislepton/qn/README.md

 # HOW TO USE
 in your kha projects `khafile.js` - put in this `project.addLibrary('qn');`

-also check out the given example
+also check out the given example[s]

 # TODO
 - [ ] work further on world class further & make it cut out using space in the project<br>